What is the program curriculum?

 What is the experience of the program?

 The Game Center MFA is an intensive creative environment.
 As a student, at any given moment you will be creating one or more game projects, from small prototypes to a large-scale thesis.
 At the same time, you will also be involved in analysis and discussion, from critiquing the work of other students to in-depth research on an original topic.
-And there will also be plenty of game playing, particularly at the weekly Game Salon.
+And there will also be plenty of game playing too- our game library contains thousands of digital and non-digital games.
 Play, creation, and analysis complement and inform each other to create a unique educational experience.

 What will I learn during my time in the Game Center MFA program?

 The Game Center offers specialized classes that will help you refine your skills in one or more areas of game development, such as game programming or game design.
 However, the most important things you will learn transcend these more narrow areas of expertise.
 Some of these larger key skills include solving problems through design and iteration, best practices for creative collaboration and teamwork, and understanding how to analyze games on multiple levels, from their mathematics and aesthetics to their history and culture.